This piece was written by David Powell and Nuri Syed Corser, with input from Maya Mailer and Rowan Ryrie

 We’re a group of parents and carers who are rolling up our sleeves to make sure that the next generation has the same chances we had.

 An external consultant, working with the Lab team and the two organisations, delivered and analysed a YouGov online survey to see which of the above messages performed best with which audiences, supplemented with A/B testing.
-As a part of the analysis, the consultant segmented the findings against the seven segments within our Britain Talks Climate model (see graphic below).
+As a part of the analysis, the consultant segmented the findings against our Britain Talks Climate approach, grounded in More in Common’s Core Beliefs model (see graphic below).

 What we learned